newaetech/phywhispererusb/hardware/fpga/sim/README.md

    * 1: read captured data continuously, even if data isn't available.
 * `VERBOSE`: always set.
 * `TIMEOUT`: global timeout.
+* `TOP`: specify top-level Verilog file.
+Allows a testcase to use a different Verilog testbench altogether (this is used by the USB autodetect testcase).

 ## Randomization